shopOFF/Telerik-Academy-Team-Projects/README.md

-# Some of the Team Projects i Have Participated in Telerik Academy.
+# Some of the Team Projects i Have Participated at Telerik Academy.